Multi-modal Gaussian Process Variational Autoencoders for Neural and Behavioral Data: Introduction

 We validate our MM-GPVAE model on a simulated dataset of a smoothly rotating and scaling MNIST digit alongside simulated Poisson neural activity, whereby the digit data and the spiking data share latent structure.
 We show that the MM-GPVAE model is able to recover both shared and independent latent structures while simultaneously providing accurate reconstructions of data from both modalities.
 Lastly, we demonstrate the utility of our model by fitting the MM-GPVAE to two real-world multi-modal neural datasets: 1) \emph{Drosophila} (fly) whole-brain calcium imaging alongside tracked 16 limb positions, and 2) \emph{Manduca sexta} (hawkmoth) spike train measurements from ten wing muscles alongside a continuously moving visual stimulus.
-In the former case, we demonstrate that the neural and shared subspaces best separate \emph{Drosophila} behavioral conditions and in the latter case, we show distinct time-varying latent components tracking muscle and stimuli movement in the experiment.
+In the former case, we are able to view \emph{Drosophila} behavioral conditions across shared and independent subspaces and in the latter case, we show distinct time-varying latent components tracking muscle and stimuli movement in the experiment.
 By showing the MM-GPVAE in these two domains, we demonstrate that our model is adaptable to a range of diverse experimental preparations in systems neuroscience.